tm9k1/bing_bling/README.md

 2. **Oh no I moved my wallpapers and now I'm downloading everything again!**

-    idk I haven't figured this one out yet.
-How about providing the location where you normally put wallpapers?
-There is a variable at the beginning of the script which can be changed to any location where you store your wallpapers.
+    The location specified in `wallpaper_save_path` variable (at the top of the script) will be checked for any wallpapers not yet downloaded by the script.
+If any wallpaper is missing, the script downloads it for you.

-    - NOTE: This folder NEED NOT BE EMPTY
+    - NOTE: This folder NEED NOT BE EMPTY; i.e. you can point the variable to your wallpapers collection folder, and the script will fill the folder with Bing wallpapers and WON'T remove your other wallpapers.
-    - NOTE: The script will download all wallpapers from the website that don't exist in the folder we're talking about here.
     - NOTE: The default location of this folder is './Wallpapers/' (the trailing backslash is important!!!!)

 ## contributions are welcome 🙇‍♂️